JakobGM/patito/docs/tutorial/database-integration.rst

 The cache for ``users(country="NO")`` will be stored independently from ``users(country="US")``, and so on.
 This, among with other functionality that will be explained later, allows you to integrate your local data pipeline with your remote database in an effortless way.

-The following tutorial will explain how to construct a :class:`patito.Database` object which provides Patito with the required context to execute SQL queries on your database of choice.
+The following tutorial will explain how to construct a :class:`patito.Database` object which provides Patito with the required context to execute SQL queries against your database of choice.
 In turn :func:`patito.Database.query` can be used to execute SQL query strings directly and :func:`patito.Database.as_query` can be used to wrap functions that *produce* SQL query strings.
-The latter decorator turns functions into :class:`patito.Database.Query <patito.database.DatabaseQuery>` objects which act very much like the original functions, only that it actually executes and returns the result as a DataFrame when invoked.
+The latter decorator turns functions into :class:`patito.Database.Query <patito.database.DatabaseQuery>` objects which act very much like the original functions, only that they actually execute the constructed queries and return the results as DataFrames when invoked.
 The ``Query`` object also has :ref:`additional methods <QueryMethods>` for managing the query caches and more.

 This tutorial will take a relatively opinionated approach to how to organize your code.